 Why Live in Fairlane

-Fairlane, a neighborhood in Dayton, is characterized by its residential streets below Highway 35, featuring sidewalks, mature trees, and an active community association.
-The area is divided by Liscum Drive, with the east side showcasing red brick ranch-style, split-level, and New Traditional homes, while the west side boasts custom-built homes from the 1970s.
+Fairlane is a quiet neighborhood in West Dayton featuring sidewalks, mature trees, and an active community association.
+The area is divided by Liscum Drive, with the east side showcasing red brick ranch-style, split-level, and New Traditional homes, and the west featuring custom-built homes from the 1970s.
 Fairlane is known for its affordability, with home prices ranging from $40,000 to $240,000.
-The Dayton VA Medical Center campus, one of the largest in the U.S., is a significant local feature, along with the Dayton National Cemetery and the Dayton Grotto Gardens, which offer lighted pathways, rock formations, and memorial gardens.
-Nearby, Lakeside Park and Arthur O Fisher Park provide recreational opportunities, including fishing, picnicking, and sports courts.
+The Dayton VA Medical Center campus, one of the largest in the U.S., is a central feature of the neighborhood, along with the Dayton National Cemetery.
+The Dayton Grotto Gardens offer lighted pathways, rock formations and memorial gardens.
+Nearby, Lakeside Park and Arthur O Fisher Park provide recreational opportunities, including fishing, picnicking and athletic courts.
 The Montgomery County Fairgrounds, adjacent to Fairlane, hosts the annual county fair and various events throughout the year.
-While the area has seen a decline in commercial business, the Dayton VA Medical Center remains a key employer, and residents have access to shopping and dining options at Westown Shopping Center and along Highway 35.
-Public transportation is available along the neighborhood's borders, and downtown Dayton is under 6 miles east.
-Traffic can be congested around the VA hospital and major roads during rush hours.
+While the area has seen a decline in commercial business, the Dayton VA Medical Center remains a key employer, and residents have access to shopping and dining options at Westown Shopping Center and along U.S. Route 35.
+Downtown Dayton is just 6 miles east, and easily accessible via Route 35.
 Dayton International Airport is 15 miles away.
+Traffic can become congested around the VA hospital during rush hours.

 Frequently Asked Questions